 Since I like roulette to begin with, I obviously find Double Ball Roulette to be an entertaining product.
 It is not particularly special though as it plays very similar to the traditional game.
 In terms of fun factor, I rank roulette games such as Lightning Roulette and Mega Fire Blaze Roulette a lot higher.
 Their graphics are better, dealers a lot more talkative and game mechanics more sophisticated.

 Being a unique game with the feature of using two balls instead of one, Double Ball Roulette is still fun though.
-I see myself including it in a gambling session every now and then.
-I’d say that it’s a suiting choice for players who like the classic approach of live roulette, but would like to have a shot at winning more.
+I see myself including it in an online gambling session every now and then.
+I’d say that it’s a suitable choice for players who like the classic approach of live roulette, but would like to have a shot at winning more.

 As already covered, all outside bets in Double Ball Roulette pay twice as much as they do in traditional roulette, while all inside bets pay half as much.
 The RTP is about the same at 97.30%, which is pretty high.